Bowfishing combines archery and fishing, rapidly gaining popularity as an outdoor activity.

 -

 Bow Storage: Hang your bow horizontally to keep its shape and tension, or use a bow rack.
-This shouldn’t be stored in a tightly strung position, as it will tend to degrade performance over time.
+Do not store it tightly strung, as this will degrade its performance over time.

 Pro Tip: The bow case or padded bag is also worth buying for the best physical and environmental protection of their gear while being transported.